-- 1.1.1 SWAT Archaeology was commissioned by Warfield Park Homes Ltd to carry out archaeological evaluation in preparations for the development of land adjacent to Warfield Park, Warfield, Bracknell, Berkshire.
-A planning application for the proposed development has been submitted to Bracknell Forest Council (15/00383/FUL) for the change of use of land adjoining Warfield Park for the sitting of up to 82 mobile homes (according with the definition of a caravan), suitable alternative natural green space (SANGS) and informal open space, together with access improvements, landscaping and biodiversity measures. - 1.1.2 In mitigation of the potential impact that the development may have on the buried archaeological resource and in accordance with the provisions of National Planning Policy 2012 and the Bracknell Forest Council Local Plan (March 2003), Warfield Park Homes Ltd are carrying out a programme of archaeological evaluation of the proposed development site (Phase 1) to be able to inform Berkshire Archaeology of the extent and importance of any buried archaeological remains.
+- 1.1.1 SWAT Archaeology was commissioned by Warfield Homes Ltd to carry out archaeological evaluation in preparations for the development of land adjacent to Warfield Park, Warfield, Bracknell, Berkshire.
+A planning application for the proposed development has been submitted to Bracknell Forest Council (15/00383/FUL) for the change of use of land adjoining Warfield Park for the sitting of up to 82 mobile homes (according with the definition of a caravan), suitable alternative natural green space (SANGS) and informal open space, together with access improvements, landscaping and biodiversity measures. - 1.1.2 In mitigation of the potential impact that the development may have on the buried archaeological resource and in accordance with the provisions of National Planning Policy 2012 and the Bracknell Forest Council Local Plan (March 2003), Warfield Homes Ltd are carrying out a programme of archaeological evaluation of the proposed development site (Phase 1) to be able to inform Berkshire Archaeology of the extent and importance of any buried archaeological remains.
 The archaeological works are monitored by Berkshire Archaeology. - 1.1.3 Phase 1 of archaeological evaluation commenced on 17 February 2020 and was completed by 4th March 2020.
 Monitoring visit from Berkshire Archaeological Officer was carried out on 27 February 2020.
 Works was carried out within Area 1 where 7 evaluation trenches produced limited evidence for Late Iron Age field system located within south-eastern part of targeted part of PDA (Area 1).
-One of two ditch termini exposed in Trench 4 produced dating evidence in form of two potsherds of Late Iron Age date, c.50-0 BC/25 AD.
+One of two ditch termini exposed in Trench 4 produced dating evidence in form of two potsherds of Late Iron Age date, c.50-0 BC/25 AD. - 1.1.4 Phase 2 of archaeological evaluation comprising Areas 2 and 3 south commenced on 14 December 2020 and was completed by 18 December 2020. - 1.1.5 The outstanding area that needs archaeological evaluation comprises areas 2 and 3 north and this is expected to happen during spring/ summer 2021.